pyrypiironen/the_gambit_challenge/README.md

 - For `Max.
 255`, `Max.
 65 535`, and `Range 0-2047` I used as many bits on the right as needed to reach the maximum.
   - This was possible because every value can be used as a bitmask.
     - For example 255 = `0000 0000 1111 1111`.
-  - `convertLimitedInt` takes the register value and maximum as parameters so all of these types of integers can be handled by the same function.
+  - `convertLimitedInt` takes the register value and the maximum value of range (limit) as parameters so all of these types of integers can be handled by the same function.
-- For `Range 0-99` I created the function `convertInt99` which also takes byte as a parameter.
+- For `Range 0-99` I created the function `convertInt99` which also takes a significant byte as a parameter.
   - 1 is for the first byte (first 8 bits)
   - 2 is for the second byte (last 8 bits).
   - The function uses either the first or the second byte and checks that the value is on the range.